Friday, 1 December 2017

 ARCHITECTURE

 Mini Shrines in the prakara....
 Starting from South side mini sannidhis are for Somaskandar, Vinayagar, Umadevi, Kotravai, Uma with Shiva, Gajendra Moksha, Vishnu on Garuda, Narasimha with Hiranyaksha ( fighting each other with flying yagnopaveetha ), Narasimhar coming out of Pillar, The story of Jalandhara birth ( Lord Shiva as Bhutagana, the action of Indra tries to enter Kailash, which was obstructed by Agni and Brahma, Jalandhara born from the third eye of Lord Shiva), Lord Vishnu’s Thiruvikrama avathara, Vishnu supporting the manthara hill to churn the milk ocean in which Dhanvantari is coming out with a pot of amritha, Sirasiseda murthy ( the story of Brahma’s 5th head / chopping samhara ), Kiratha Arjuna murthy ( The fight between Arjuna and Lord Shiva for the killing of Mookasuran in the form of pig ), Jalandhara samhara moorthy, Lord Shiva with various weapons and Vishnu in anjali hastam, Jyeshta Devi, Brahma with his consorts, Mahishasuramardini with 8 hands in sitting posture keeping leg on Mahishasuran, Tripurantagar ( as per the inscription this Shrine was built during Kulothunga period and called as Kulothunga Chozheeswaram ), Sapta matrikas, Yoga Dakshinamurthy, Kala samhara moorthy, Bhairavi with 8 hands, Agasthiyar with his 12 disciples, Gangadhara murthy ( Lord Shiva controls the flow of Ganga for Bhagiratha penance to dissolve his ancestor’s asthi ), Urthuva thandava murthy and Somaskandar with Vishnu and Brahma.
-After this there was an entrance on the west side which was closed now.
+After this, there was an entrance on the west side which was closed now.

 Rajasimeshvaram....

 Paintings...
-Some of mini shrines have chambers behind them has the panels of paintings of Somaskanda.
+Some of the mini shrines have chambers behind them has the panels of paintings of Somaskanda.
 In one Parvati looks clear and in another Vishnu standing behind Lord Shiva looks splendid.
 There are also outline sketches of a pair of Kinnaras and Somaskanda.
-These paintings are comparable to Ajanta and Sittannavasal, for its beauty and antiquity.
+These paintings are comparable to Ajanta and Sittannavasal, for their beauty and antiquity.

-The temple is under the control of Archaeological Survey of India.
+The temple is under the control of the Archaeological Survey of India.
 The stone and statues were damaged badly due to age and were reconstructed by ASI, spoiling the original beauty of the structure and sculpture.

 INSCRIPTIONS

-Rajasimha’s period inscriptions mentions his 244 titles and some of them are Atyantakamah, Bhuvanabajanan, Narasimhan, Mehan, Nayana Manohara, Sarvathi pathran, Mahamallan, RaNajayan, Parabaran, Paran found in this temple “Atyantakamah Pallaveshvara Kirukam – அத்யந்தகாம பல்லவேஸ்வர க்ருஹம்”.
+Rajasimha’s period inscriptions mention his 244 titles and some of them are Atyantakamah, Bhuvanabajanan, Narasimhan, Mehan, Nayana Manohara, Sarvathi pathran, Mahamallan, RaNajayan, Parabaran, Paran found in this temple “Atyantakamah Pallaveshvara Kirukam – அத்யந்தகாம பல்லவேஸ்வர க்ருஹம்”.

 Tamil inscriptions of Veeranarayana Parantaka Chozha and Kumara Kampanna are found on the pillars.
 The roof of the Nayak mandapam ( in front of the sanctum sanctorum ) is covered with slabs bearing Rajaraja Chozha-I’s inscriptions.